abdulito/carbon-client-js/docs/index.rst

 carbon-client-js
 ================

-``carbon-client-js`` is the Javascript client for Carbon.io services.
+``carbon-client-js`` is the JavaScript client for Carbon.io services.

 ------------